 What springs to mind when you think of Riga, Latvia?
 Unless you’ve been there, you’re probably right now imagining… nothing.
 That’s all we knew about Riga before we cycled into town in the summer of 2013.

-Riga is a vibrant small European capital, with a large proportion of the population under 30 (34%, according to the CIA World Factbook, 2014 data), leading to a youthful feeling city that is also filled with gothic, imposing, and hundreds of years old buildings.
+Riga is a vibrant small European capital, with a large proportion of the population under 30, leading to a youthful feeling city that is also filled with gothic, imposing, and hundreds of years old buildings.
 Since our first visit, I’ve been back a few times, teaching yoga, and have a few favourite places I like to visit each time.

 Ring A-Round Riga

 If you need a break from the amber strewn light sandy beaches on the Latvian coast, or are heading south from Tallinn, a day trip to Riga is ideal.